 Odessan may be sentenced to prison

 Oct.
-4—A woman who was placed on six years' community service for threatening her family with a knife three years ago may end up in prison after all.
+5—A woman who was placed on six years' community service for threatening her family with a knife three years ago may end up in prison after all.

 According to Ector County District Court records, Roanasionne Robinson, 25, pleaded guilty to aggravated assault with a deadly weapon in September 2019, but Judge James Rush agreed not to adjudicate her guilty unless she failed to comply with the rules imposed upon her by the county's probation department.